Weather

 What to Go

-November is the perfect time to enjoy snorkeling, birdwatching, and swimming.
+November is the perfect time to enjoy snorkeling, bird-watching, and swimming.
 The month is particularly exciting when the seal and sea lion pups begin to enter the waters for the first time.
-You will most likely see them as you swim and snorkel in the Galapágos' sea.
-They are particularly playful and enjoy playing with the humans who are snorkeling in the water, as they are very curious.
-This is a once in a lifetime experience, especially on the western islands.
+You'll most likely see them as you swim and snorkel in the Galapágos' sea.
+They're particularly playful and enjoy playing with the humans who are snorkeling in the water, as they're very curious.
+This is a once-in-a-lifetime experience, especially on the western islands.
 On the eastern side, many sea lions are often still breeding, sharing space with the cute pups.

-It is the breeding and nesting season for many bird species, such as blue-footed boobies, waved albatrosses, brown noddy terns, and red-footed boobies.
-You can also spot flamingos and frigate birds nesting during this time.
+It's the breeding and nesting season for many bird species, such as blue-footed boobies, waved albatrosses, brown noddy terns, and red-footed boobies.
+You can also spot flamingoes and frigate birds nesting during this time.
 The Galapágos green sea turtles are particularly active as well, and you can see them while snorkeling offshore, and sometimes on the beaches as well.

 Events in November